zoom1338/UofI-CyberTutorials/client_report.md

 * Dara will work on getting the hardware issues fixed.
 * Isabella- waiting on testing to come back, and work the documentation side of the project.
 * next week meeting will be fouced on poster assignment

+# 11/18/2025
+* Plans for next 2 weeks
+* Poster assignment- Due Dec.
+1st
+* Client Demo
+* Poster presentation
+* Poster Session on Dec.
+4th
+* Sprint 4 due Dec.
+6th

+# Minutes
+* Isabella waiting on test results to come back, Cleaning up reverse engineering tutorial, and editing fianl report
+* Dara- worked with Michael(IEEE) on marauder USB, currently working on WIFI cracking on WSU CSG Router WPA2/3.
+* Poster assignment-
+    1st column- "what were able to complete, project synopsis overall despcription, 2nd column - objectives,challenges, technologies used
+    3rd- future work conclusions, things left to do unfinished
+* Poster presentation - oral presentation for judging, introduction and elevator pitch

+* Client Demo Video- the video can be for sprint 4 demo video, and for poster presentation Professional video, edit out lag, talk about project goals and objectives, challenges we ran into, what is unfinished and demo what we accomplished and how we will go through the tutorials.